kubermatic/docs/content/kubermatic/v2.22/tutorials-howtos/applications/create-application-catalogue/_index.en.md

     version: 0.0.0-dev
 ```

 The example defines the application `prometheus` with two versions.
-To learn more about the ApplicationDefintion's configuration please refer to the [ApplicationDefinition Reference]({{< ref "../../../architecture/concept/kkp-concepts/applications/application-definition" >}})
+To learn more about the ApplicationDefinition's configuration please refer to the [ApplicationDefinition Reference]({{< ref "../../../architecture/concept/kkp-concepts/applications/application-definition" >}})

 ### Applying the ApplicationDefinition

 After creating an ApplicationDefinition file, you can simply apply it using kubectl in the KKP master cluster.

 ```sh
 # Inside KKP master